-5 alternative ways to fund a Wall Art Project
+5 alternative ways to fund a school Wall Art Project

-It’s not always easy to find funds within your budget for this is not always easy so here are 5 tips for finding other funding options, outside of your school budget, to generate additional money for projects like Wall Art.
+It’s not always easy to find funds within your budget for a school Wall Art project.
+So, here are 5 tips for finding other funding options outside of your school budget.
+These can help you generate additional money for projects like Wall Art.

-If you are an academy or sixth form you can apply for additional funds from the Condition Improvement Fund specifically related to improving your school building.
+If you are an academy or sixth form you can apply for additional funds from the Condition Improvement Fund.
+These funds must be related to improving your school buildings, specifically.

 Grants from Charities and Education Organisations